How to Fix Logitech Mouse Lagging in Windows 11, 10

 For Bluetooth mouse

-Make sure Bluetooth is turned on, it is in range and the connection is reliable.
+Ensure Bluetooth is turned on, in range, and the connection is reliable.
 You can try disabling Bluetooth and reconnecting the mouse.
 If this doesn’t fix the Logitech wireless mouse lagging, move to the other fix & resolve Logitech wireless mouse lagging.

 Must Read- How to Get Logitech MX Master Software